nanomsg/nng/docs/ref/api/sock.md

 - {{i:`NNG_FLAG_NONBLOCK`}}:
   If the socket has no messages pending for reception at this time, it does not block, but returns immediately with a status of [`NNG_EAGAIN`].
 If this flag is absent, the function will wait until data can be received.

-- {{i:`NNG_FLAG_ALLOC`}}:
-  Instead of receiving the message into _data_, a new buffer will be allocated exactly large enough to hold the message.
-A pointer to that buffer will be stored at the location specified by _data_.
-This provides a form of zero-copy operation.
-The caller should dispose of the buffer using [`nng_free`] or by sending using [`nng_send`] with the [`NNG_FLAG_ALLOC`] flag.

-> [!IMPORTANT]
-> When using `NNG_FLAG_ALLOC`, it is important that the value of _size_ match the actual allocated size of the data.
-> Using an incorrect size results in unspecified behavior, which may include heap corruption, program crashes,
-> or other undesirable effects.

 ### nng_recvmsg